-2. Students are allowed to conduct science fair experiments involving the distillation of alcohol for fuel production.
+- 2. Yeast fermentation studies in which minute quantities of ethyl alcohol are produced are permitted. - 3.
+Students are allowed to conduct science fair experiments involving the distillation of alcohol for fuel production.
 However, to do so, the work must be conducted at school and a TTB permit must be obtained by school authorities.
-Details regarding this process are available from the Alcohol and Tobacco Tax and Trade Bureau (TTB) website referenced in the resource section below.
+Details regarding this process are available from the Alcohol and Tobacco Tax and Trade Bureau (TTB) website referenced in the Sources of Information section below.